tamus-cyber/tamus-control-standards/README.md

-# Texas A&M University System Cybersecurity Control Standards
+# Texas A&M University System Cybersecurity Standards

-Texas A&M System Cybersecurity Control Standards provide system members with additional guidance that enhances State-level requirements for implementing security controls.
+Texas A&M System Cybersecurity Standards provide system members with additional guidance that enhances State-level requirements for implementing security controls.

 The `tamus-cyber/tamus-control-standards` project repository is organized as follows: